notinaboat/UnixIO.jl/README.md

 Write up to count bytes from `buf` to the file referred to by the file descriptor `fd`.
 See [write(2)](https://man7.org/linux/man-pages/man2/write.2.html)

-Throw `UnixIO.WriteTimeoutError` if write takes longer than `timeout` seconds.

     UnixIO.println(x...)